 - Corporate Banking Segment is structured to meet the banking needs of well-structured multinationals and large corporate organisations with strong corporate governance culture and clearly defined operational processes and policies.
-The annual gross revenue of the companies serviced by this segment is at least N5.0 billion.
+The annual gross revenue of the companies serviced by this segment is at least \$\frac{1}{2}\$5.0 billion.
 The products offered include current accounts, Tenored deposits (Call and Time), overdrafts, loans and other credit facilities, e-payment and collection platforms, advisory services, foreign currency and derivative products.
-The market segments handled by the corporate banking segment include Treasury, Corporate Finance, Energy, Telecoms, Construction, Metals, Flour mills, Automobiles, Auto-care, Personal care, Financial Institutions etc. - Commercial Banking Segment is structured to meet the banking needs of entities that offer support services to the large corporates.
-The segment caters to medium-sized entities such as manufacturers, importers, distributors, traders, religious organizations, educational institutions, health care services, and other corporate organizations that do not meet the corporate banking qualitative criteria with annual gross revenues between \\$500 million and \\$5.0 billion.
-The products offered by this segment include current accounts, call and time deposits, overdraft, time and term loans to finance capital expenditure and working capital needs, foreign currency services etc. - SME Banking segment offers bespoke banking products and services to small and medium-size enterprises and ventures where the financial requirements are too large for micro finance Banks and too small to be served by Corporate or Commercial banking segment.
-The Bank has stratified this segment into micro, small and medium businesses - Micro businesses are businesses with annual gross turnover of less than ₩500,000, Small businesses have an annual turnover of more than ₩500,000 but less than ₩2 million while Medium businesses have an annual turnover of more than ₩2 million but less than ₩500 million.
+The market segments handled by the corporate banking segment include Treasury, Corporate Finance, Oil & Gas, Telecoms, Construction, Metals, Flour mills, Automobiles, Auto-care, Personal care, Financial Institutions etc. The Bank has over 1,900 customers in this segment. - Commercial Banking Segment is structured to meet the banking needs of entities that offer support services to the large corporates.
+The segment caters to medium-sized entities such as manufacturers, importers, distributors, traders, religious organizations, educational institutions, health care services, and other corporate organizations that do not meet the corporate banking criteria with annual gross revenues between \$\frac{1}{2}500\$ million and \$\frac{1}{2}5.0\$ billion.
+The products offered by this segment include current accounts, call and time deposits, overdraft, time and term loans to finance capital expenditure and working capital needs, foreign currency services etc. There are currently over 174,000 customers in this segment. - SME Banking segment offers bespoke banking products and services to small and medium-size enterprises and ventures where the financial requirements are too large for micro finance Banks and too small to be served by Corporate or Commercial banking segment.
+The Bank has stratified this segment into micro, small and medium businesses - Micro businesses are businesses with annual gross turnover of less than \$\frac{1}{2}\$500,000, Small businesses have an annual turnover of more than \$\frac{1}{2}\$500,000 but less than \$\frac{1}{2}\$00 million.
 The products and services offered by this segment include GTBusiness account, GTMax Account, SME Term Loan (Build & Buy), SME Invoice Discount Facility, GTBusiness Evolve, GTPay, GTBank Automated Payment System (GAPs), SME Markethub, Food and Fashion loans, GT Cashflow credit (for working capital financing), etc. The market segments catered to by this operating segment include registered businesses, educated and technically skilled proprietors that have high potential for growth.
-These include: hospitality and social services, agriculture, small scale manufacturers - garment wear, furniture etc.
+These include: hospitality and social services, agriculture, small scale manufacturers - garment wear, furniture etc. There are currently over 949,000 SME Banking clients.